-This guideline (based on the "cCMV - a European Consensus Statement of Diagnosis and Management" , "Fifteen Minute Consultation - Diagnosis and management of congenital CMV" and the June 2015 London Consensus guideline) is for the initial diagnosis and treatment of newborn infants who may have cCMV infection.
+This guideline (based on the "cCMV - a European Consensus Statement of Diagnosis and Management", "Fifteen Minute Consultation - Diagnosis and management of congenital CMV", the June 2015 London Consensus guideline and the BMJ 2021 publication 'Congenital cytomegalovirus infection' by MH Pesch, K Kuboushek, MM McKee, MC Thorn and JB Weinberg) is for the initial diagnosis and treatment of newborn infants who may have cCMV infection.
 The internationally accepted GRADE system for evaluating evidence has been used to illustrate points where relevant (Appendix A).